feedcast/scully/README.md

   "uuid": "a23b7-1238d-92kdj7",
   "path": "/x-files/01-pilot",
   "title": "I want to believe",
+  "summary": "Foo",
+  "description": "Bar",
 }
 ```

 where:
-* uuid - Unique identifier of the document
+* uuid - Unique identifier of the episode
-* path - URL path for the resource on the front-end
+* path - URL path for the episode on the front-end
-* title - Title of the document
+* title - Title of the episode
+* summary - Summary of the episode
+* description - Description of the episode

 responses:
 * 202 - Accepted with an empty body if everything goes well